 Ling Tang (唐灵)

 I am a third-year Ph.D. student in Computer Science at Shanghai Jiao Tong University.
 Now, I am currently serving as an intern at Shanghai Artificial Intelligence Laboratory.
 I am also a member of Lab for Interpretability and Theory-Driven Deep Learning, School of Computer Science and advised by Prof. Quanshi Zhang.
-My current research focuses on AI interpretability and AI safety.
+My current research focuses on Trustworthy AI.

 Email: tling@sjtu.edu.cn